charlottelambert/old-bailey/README.md

 ## Old Bailey (senior thesis project)

-This code accompanies my senior thesis project, ~Temporal Exploration of Old Bailey~.
+This code accompanies my senior thesis project, _Temporal Exploration of the Proceedings of Old Bailey_.
 You can read the full document [here](https://digitalwindow.vassar.edu/senior_capstone/996/).

 ### Code contained in this project